Apply for Admission

 January 31, 2022 is the deadline for fall admission applications.

-November 1 is the deadline for spring admission applications.
-Applicants for spring admission may only apply for IA/TA positions (by 1/24/20, as described above) that begin the following academic year.
+November 1, 2021 is the deadline for Spring admission applications.
+Applicants for spring admission may only apply for IA/TA positions that begin the following academic year.

 Steps to Applying

 1.)
 Complete your electronic application

-- For Fall 2020 admission, please apply through the Graduate Application System, found here.
+- For Spring 2022 or Fall 2022 admission, please apply through the Graduate Application System, found here.

 2.)
 Pay $55 application fee

-- For Fall 2020 admission, payment can be made at the conclusion of the application.
+- Payment is made at the conclusion of the application.